WASdev/ci.docker.ibm-http-server/README.md

 ## Support Statement

-This repository can still be used to build IBM HTTP Server images, but these images are no longer being published to the [ibmcom](https://hub.docker.com/r/ibmcom/) Docker Hub registry.
+This repository can still be used to build IBM HTTP Server (IHS) images, but these images are no longer being published to the
+[ibmcom](https://hub.docker.com/r/ibmcom/) Docker Hub registry.
 The `ibmcom/ibm-http-server` images are no longer published and have been removed.

-These images are also not supported when deployed using OpenShift or Kubernetes.
+IHS is supported only when used in a way that is direct or otherwise necessary to support an IBM product (such as WebSphere Application Server) that includes it.
+Using IHS as a gateway to WebSphere (or any other IBM product) running in OpenShift (or any other Kubernetes platform) is NOT a supported configuration, since this platform provides this function intrinsically.
+For more details see https://publib.boulder.ibm.com/httpserv/ihsdiag/openshift.html

 ## Building the Images